The Return Home: Bringing Aliveness Back to Daily Life

-Our gifts and abilities often come forth as a result of the journey we have undertaken, and have been taken on.
-The adventures and ordeals we experience create the exact circumstances and conditions needed to elicit the vital and re-generative life force energies from within us, that reveal to us the boon of who we really are.
+Our new gifts and abilities often come forth as a result of the recent adventures and ordeals we experienced during the journey into the unknown and the unexpected.
+These adventures and ordeals have created the exact circumstances and conditions we needed to elicit the vital and re-generative life force energies from within us, that reveal to us the boon of who we really are.

-Once we achieve this hard-won boon, this discovery of our deeper, true self, found in the mythic realms of adventure, this self-revelation can be easily lost to us as we return home.
+Once we achieve this hard-won boon, this discovery of our deeper, true self, found in our ventures into the unknown, this fresh self-revelation can be easily lost to us as we return home.
 We become vulnerable to one of two fundamental ways of failure as we facing the challenge of bringing back our boon to the world we live in.

 I remember a council sharing that took place among our stewards during a Men’s Hero’s Journey wilderness intensive a good number of years ago.
 As part of our annual weeklong Journey Intensive, the men who are the stewards and keepers of our Journey ways create a Spirit Fire.